lewe-dev/systemic-effect/working-notes/models-without-feedback/index.md

 ---

+## 9. On the Use of Models

+In many disciplines, substantial effort is devoted to teaching how models are constructed, estimated, and formally analyzed.
+Far less attention is paid to how models are to be used—and, crucially, for which classes of questions they are structurally suitable.

+As a result, the distinction between state analysis, comparative statics, development, prediction, and steering often remains implicit.
+Models designed to analyze states under fixed boundary conditions are then tacitly extended to prognostic or policy purposes, without a corresponding adaptation of their structure.

+This is not primarily a failure of individual research or modeling skill, but a gap in methodological education.
+Model use is rarely treated as an explicit object of instruction, even though it determines the validity of conclusions more directly than technical sophistication.

+Making the relationship between question type and model structure explicit would therefore be a foundational step—preceding, not following, formal modeling techniques.
+Before selecting a model, the class of question must be chosen.
+Using a model outside its question class is not approximation; it is misuse.

+---

 **Citation (suggested):**
 Wende, A. (2025), *Models Without Feedback: Why They Explain States but Fail at Development and Prediction*, Working note v1.0. https://systemic-effect/working-notes/models-without-feedback/